Victor Hobson: Early life

-Football career

-College
+College career

 At the University of Michigan, Hobson started 39 of 49 games for the Wolverines, registering 277 tackles, 15 sacks, 3 fumble recoveries, 4 forced fumbles, 6 passes defensed, and 2 interceptions.
 His 47 stops for losses placed him third all time in Michigan history behind Curtis Greer and Mark Messner.
 He was named the 2000 winner of The Roger Zatkoff Award as the team's best linebacker.
 He entered the NFL draft after his senior year at Michigan.

-NFL
+Professional career

-After the NFL scouting combine listed him as the number 2 out of 34 linebacker prospects, he was drafted 53rd overall in the second round by the New York Jets, joining his fellow Michigan teammate B. J. Askew (fullback), also drafted by the Jets in 2003.
+After the NFL Scouting Combine listed him as the number 2 out of 34 linebacker prospects, he was selected 53rd overall in the second round by the New York Jets, joining his fellow Michigan teammate B. J. Askew (fullback), also drafted by the Jets in 2003.
 Hobson lasted five seasons in New York City.
 In 2006, he registered a career high 100 tackles on 66 solo tackles and 34 assisted tackles and 6 sacks.